 You’ll likely be exhausted after completing your first marathon.
 Sore muscles and fatigue may ensue for the upcoming days.
 Make sure you don’t have any heavy activities planned at home or work (long walks, repetitive lifting, etc).
 You may even want to consider getting a massage within a week after the marathon to promote healing.
 That said, it is normal to experience soreness after the race, so plan on getting appropriate rest.
 Read our marathon race recovery blog for more information about recovering after the big race.

 Most importantly, remember to have fun and enjoy your first marathon!

-If aches and pains persist during marathon training or after race day, schedule an appointment at your nearest Athletico location so our experts can help you heal.
+If aches and pains persist during marathon training or after race day, schedule a free assessment at your nearest Athletico location so our experts can help you heal.